hridyeshh/PaperBoxd/README.md

 - Follower/following counts displayed on profiles
 - Clickable counts open dialog showing user lists
 - Follow/unfollow button on other users' profiles
+- Share lists directly with followers via share modal

+**Author Discovery**:
+- **Author Section**: Displays all authors from user's bookshelf in a 3-column grid
+- **Author Cards**: Show 3-book cover grid (with gray placeholders), author name, and read/TBR counts
+- **Author Dialog**: Clicking an author opens a dialog (not a separate page) showing:
+  - Author name as header
+  - All books read by that author from the user's bookshelf
+  - Responsive grid layout (2-6 columns based on screen size)
+  - Clickable book covers that navigate to book detail pages

 **Activity Feed**:
 - Dedicated `/activity` page for logged-in user's activity
-- Tracks book additions, list creations, profile updates
+- Tracks book additions, list creations, profile updates, list shares
 - Filterable by "Friends" and "Me"
-- Real-time activity indicator in header when new friend activities are available
+- Real-time activity indicator in header ("Updates" button) when new friend activities are available
+- Activity format: `[username] [action] [bookname]` for clear readability
+- Clickable activities that navigate to relevant content (e.g., shared lists)

 **Reading Lists**:
-- Custom lists with name, cover image, description
+- **List Creation**: Pinterest-style modal for creating new lists with title, description, secret/group options
+- **List Detail Pages**: Full-featured list pages (`/u/[username]/lists/[listId]`) with:
+  - Book search modal for adding books to lists
+  - Book removal functionality (cross button on hover)
+  - Share functionality with followers and social media options
+  - Save/Remove list functionality for other users
+  - Edit details and delete list options (for list owners)
+- **List Cards**: 3-column grid layout in profile dock, each card displays:
+  - 3-book cover grid (with gray placeholders if fewer than 3 books)
-- Book count and last updated timestamp displayed
+  - List title, description, book count, and last updated timestamp
+  - Clickable to navigate to list detail page
+- **List Sharing**:
+  - Share lists with specific followers via share modal
+  - Shared lists appear as notifications in recipient's "Updates" section
+  - Recipients can save shared lists to their own profile
+  - Saved lists retain original creator's username
+- **List Management**:
+  - Edit list details (title, description, secret/group settings)
+  - Delete lists with confirmation (removes from owner and all saved instances)
-- Dropdown menu for editing (name, cover) or deleting
+  - View-only access for saved lists (no editing permissions)
-- Carousel layout similar to Pinterest-style boards

 ### Recommendation System